 Being cold is bad enough, without the irritation and pain of chilblains.
 Chilblains are itchy red swellings that occur when your skin gets cold and you try to warm up too quickly.
 If you are out in the cold and then sit by a radiator or have a hot bath, this irritation can be quite common.
 If you do suffer from them, you can use calamine lotion or witch hazel to reduce itching.

 To help prevent chilblains, ensure that you keep your whole body warm at all times.
 Make sure you wear lots of layers and keep your house warm.
-For tips on how to stay warm this winter, read our previous article.

 Make sure you stay healthy and safe this winter and don’t forget about neighbours and friends who may need some help.
 Age UK has a fantastic campaign on this winter called “Spread the Warmth”.
 If you or someone you know needs help, take a look at the website and get involved.